Applicable Large Employer Calculator

-The Affordable Care Act (ACA) requires “applicable large employers” to offer health coverage to at least 95% of full-time employees and their children (as defined by the ACA) or potentially pay a tax penalty.
+Are you a large employer that has special reporting requirements?
+Don’t know?
+The Applicable Large Employer Calculator will determine it for you and it’s free of charge!
+The Affordable Care Act (ACA) requires “applicable large employers” (ALEs) to offer health coverage to at least 95% of full-time employees and their children (as defined by the ACA) or potentially pay a tax penalty.
 In addition, the ACA reporting requirement under Code Section 6056 requires ALEs to submit annual reports to the IRS and written statements to employees that include data about medical plans offered, the cost of coverage and enrollment.

-Two provisions of the Affordable Care Act apply only to applicable large employers (ALEs):
+Provisions of the Affordable Care Act that apply to an ALE